-Jing Hu is a Doctoral Student pursuing in the Center for Geospatial Analytics at North Carolina State University.
+Jing Hu is a Doctoral Student pursuing in the Center for Geospatial Analytics at North Carolina (NC) State University.

 She receives the Goodnight Doctoral Fellowship at NC State University.